eBuyingGuides

-The saying “a stereo system is only as good as its speakers” applies to portable audio as well.
-Why spend hundreds of dollars on the latest MP3 player and use $10 earphones?
+The saying "a stereo system is only as good as its speakers" applies to portable audio as well.
+Why spend hundreds of dollars on the latest smartphone and use $10 earphones?
+Whether you are looking for ipod earphones, bluetooth earphones for your cellphone, or earphones for an inexpensive radio, the quality and type matters.
+The best earphone choice depends upon your use.

 Shown above (left to right), Shure in-ear noise-cancelling earphones, Bang and Olufsen ear buds, Sony earpads, and Sony wireless(IR) earmuff headphones.